 Can the Minister set out how he will ensure that local government will be, at least, no worse off as a result of the Bill?
 What sort of assessment are the Government undertaking or have they undertaken of the impact on local authorities piloting the 100% business rate retention scheme in 2018-19?
 Can he confirm that those authorities will not have to refund money that they never gained as a result of the judgment?
 Can he also state clearly whether the Government are making any additional funding available to local government as a result of the consequences of this ruling?
 The Federation of Small Businesses has illustrated the problem facing smaller firms that necessarily operate in larger premises but do not qualify for business rate relief.
 Perhaps the Minister can comment on that in response to the debate.

 Far more needs to be done to protect the high street in our town and city centres.
 Business rates are a significant cost and can be the difference between a business surviving or failing today.
 This is a matter we have discussed many times in your Lordships’ House.
-The noble Lord, Lord Naseby, who is not in his place, has it many times, particularly at Question Time, and I have supported him in his endeavours.
+The noble Lord, Lord Naseby, who is not in his place, has raised it many times, particularly at Question Time, and I have supported him in his endeavours.
 The noble Baroness, Lady Pinnock, also referred to the issue in her remarks this afternoon.